Look!” my wife cried.

 “Now, lean out the door and read the sign.”

 “The one that reads OPEN HOUSE.”

-“Let’s just take a peek inside, it will be fun.”
+“Let’s take a peek, it will be fun.”

-The last thing I wanted to do was peek inside but like so many things I do not want to do, moments later I was doing it.
+The last thing I wanted to do was peek at an open house but like so many things I do not want to do, moments later I was doing it.

 Holy Cow!
-How did we get from ‘just peek’ to ‘we could’?
+How did we get from “take a peek’ to ‘we could’?

 For the first time, I took a hard look at the place.
-It was an older two story farm house, about six miles outside a small city which in rural Southern Minnesota means close to shopping.
+It was an older two story farm house, located about six miles outside a small city – which in rural Minnesota means close to shopping.

 It had a barn.
-A big plus for me though I did not like the way it seem to flinch from the prevailing wind – but the outbuildings were both plumb and square, and had remained so for a century without the benefit of paint or proper footings – but the house was what concerned me.
+A big plus for me though I did not like the way it flinched from the prevailing wind.
+The outbuildings were both plumb and square, and had remained so without the benefit of proper footings – but the house was what concerned me.